Moving to a new domain

 - The server that hosts the site will have to handle HTTPS redirects.
-GitHub Pages does not have this ability as of 23 August 2020.
+GitHub Pages does not have this ability as of writing this post.

 I thought of using AWS for this.
 But placing the site at the apex is not possible when using S3 buckets to host the site and CloudFront for the SSL certificate, unless, perhaps, you use Amazon’s Route53.
 I have never done this, but I do plan to try this out.
 I think the charges are going to be about $0.5/month to $0.9/month, but I would need to read their documentation to know how to do it.
 I wanted the site addition to complete during the weekend, and I went with the most comfortable route for now, though I paid about ₹215 for it.

 I contacted Namecheap Support again, this time, asking if their PremiumDNS offering would be able to handle this.
 Negative.
 This had little to do with DNS.
 Then I asked if Namecheap would host the site for a month.
 That seemed reasonable.
 The total number of pages on my site is 30, and Google should not take long to crawl them again.
 They said they could, complete with the SSL certificate.
 So, here’s what I did: